shineklbm/wp-richlist/README.md

-RichList Widget - for WordPress category listing
+RichList Widget - for WordPress Category Listing
 ===========

 A really simple plugin for wordpress to display the list categories with posts titles in an accordian menu.